Adrian Petriw

-Adrian Roman Petriw (born August 5, 1987) is a Canadian television, film and voice actor.
+Adrian Petriw is a Canadian television, film and voice actor.
 He is best known for his voice role of Tony Stark / Iron Man in the television series Iron Man: Armored Adventures, Commander Gren in The Dragon Prince, and Adam in The Hollow.
 His notable film and television credits include Legends of Tomorrow, Loudermilk, Van Helsing, iZombie, Lucifer, Hell On Wheels, Arrow, and Project Mc^{2}.
 His first voice acting role was in Next Avengers: Heroes of Tomorrow.